 Q. How do I know the best school to go to for my pre-requisite classes?

 A: If you are taking pre-requisites, the state’s community colleges or public universities offer well-priced, high quality classes whose credits are generally transferable between schools.
 Due to their higher cost, we generally do not fund enrollment in pre-requisite classes at private institutions.
-Again, always check with your intended program’s academic advisor about class transferability and discuss your plan with your Training Fund Career and Education Navigator.
+Again, always check with your intended program’s academic advisor about class transferability and discuss your plan with your Training Fund Regional Education Navigator.